glenfish/glenfish/README.md

 # 	🐟	🐟	🐟

 Hello.
-My name is Nicholas Fehlberg aka glenfish and I'm a full stack web developer, currently expanding my skills with Coder Academy in Australia
+I'm, glenfish - a full stack web developer.

 💬  &nbsp; Im interested in systems that empower people and forms of commerce and interaction that benefit individuals and small communities.